nafimahbubucsd/cse15l/labreport3.md

 ```
 $ grep -i 'error' ./technical/logfile.txt
 ```
-This command will search for the term 'error' in `logfile.txt` file located in the `./technical` directory, disregarding case.
+This command searches for the term 'error' in `logfile.txt` file located in the `./technical` directory, disregarding case.

 Example 2:
 ```
 $ grep -i 'function' ./technical/*.c
 ```
-This command will search for the term 'function' in all `.c` files in the `./technical` directory, ignoring case.
+This command searches for the term 'function' in all `.c` files in the `./technical` directory, ignoring case.
 This is useful when searching in languages where keywords are case insensitive.

 2. `-r` or `-R` option: This option makes `grep` search for a string in files and directories recursively.